Dave Chappelle tackled during comedy show, police arrest man

 Security guards chased and overpowered the attacker, and Chappelle was able to continue his performance while the man was taken away in an ambulance.

-The assailant was carrying a replica handgun with a knife blade inside, authorities said.
+The assailant was carrying a replica handgun with a large blade that folded out of it similar to a pocket knife, according to a photo released by police.

 Isaiah Lee, 23, was detained and arrested for assault with a deadly weapon, said Officer Alba Mendez, a Los Angeles Police Department spokesperson.